Eastbourne: 20th century

 The Second World War saw a change in fortunes.
 Initially, children were evacuated to Eastbourne on the assumption that they would be safe from German bombs, but soon they had to be evacuated again because after the fall of France in June 1940 it was anticipated that the town would lie in an invasion zone.
 Part of Operation Sea Lion, the German invasion plan, envisaged landings at Eastbourne.
 Many people sought safety away from the coast and shut up their houses.
-Restrictions on visitors forced the closure of most hotels, and private boarding schools moved away.
+Restrictions on visitors forced the closure of most hotels and private boarding schools moved away.
 Many of these empty buildings were later taken over by the services.

 The Royal Navy set up an underwater weapons school, and the Royal Air Force operated radar stations at Beachy Head and on the marshes near Pevensey.
 Thousands of Canadian soldiers were billeted in and around Eastbourne from July 1941 to the run-up to D-Day.
-Units of the very secretive and highly effective No. 3 (Jewish) Troop of the No. 10 Commando, composed of native German-speaking Austrian and German Jewish refugees, trained in Eastbourne.
+Units of the No. 3 (Jewish) Troop of the No. 10 Commando, composed of native German-speaking Austrian and German Jewish refugees, trained in Eastbourne.

 The town suffered badly during the war, with many Victorian and Edwardian buildings damaged or destroyed by air raids.
-Indeed, by the end of the conflict it was designated by the Home Office to have been 'the most raided town in the South East region'.
+Indeed, by the end of the conflict it was designated by the Home Office to have been "the most raided town in the South East region."
 The situation was especially bad between May 1942 and June 1943 with hit–and–run raids from fighter–bombers based in northern France.
 Ultimately, 187 civilian people died in the borough through enemy action.

 In the summer of 1956, the town came to national and worldwide attention when John Bodkin Adams, a general practitioner serving the town's wealthier patients, was arrested for the murder of an elderly widow.
 Rumours had been circulating since 1935 regarding the frequency of his being named in patients' wills (132 times between 1946 and 1956) and the gifts he was given (including two Rolls-Royces).
 Figures of up to 400 murders were reported in British and foreign newspapers, but, after a controversial trial at the Old Bailey, which gripped the nation for 17 days in March 1957, Adams was found not guilty.
-He was struck off for four years but resumed his practice in Eastbourne in 1961.
+He was struck off (Note: Officially removed from the list of doctors authorised to practise medicine (treat patients) by the General Medical Council.) for four years, but resumed his practice in Eastbourne in 1961.
 According to Scotland Yard's archives, he is thought to have killed up to 163 patients in the Eastbourne area.